volkamerlab/maxsmi/README.md

 [Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms) version 1.4.

 Documentation and packaging:
-A special thank you to [dominiquesydow](https://github.com/dominiquesydow) for sharing her valuable knowledge with infinite kindness.
+A special thank you to [dominiquesydow](https://github.com/dominiquesydow) for sharing her valuable knowledge with patience and kindness.

 ### Copyright